DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-04-14-o-divine-mother.md

 Reaching middle age, my actions are still understated, the unexpressed love for my Mother

 I hope the progression is relentless, and I jump past the spiritual teenage years..
-With no stage of taking you for granted, I’d rather be a child with an irrational fear
+With no stage of taking you for granted, I’d rather be a child with many irrational fears

 Crying a river for your attention, screaming for you not being in my sight..
-This is probably the ‘surrender’ the veds claim, a way to bliss and eternal delight
+This is probably the ‘surrender’ veds claim, a way to bliss and eternal delight

 I am sure you will arrive, for I will be clocking in years of languish..
 A Mother cannot sustain a blind eye towards Her son in such anguish